crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_4.md

 Let's enable slots for our application and tweak some configuration.

 1. Open the Deployment Slots blade of your Azure App Service in the Azure portal and click "Add Slot".
-1. Give it a name, "Staging" being a good choice.
-Choose to copy settings from the existing App Service.
-Click "Add".
+1. Give it a name, "Staging" being a good choice. **Be sure to clone settings from the existing App Service**.
+Click "Add", and then "Close".
 1. Click your new slot to see its Overview.
 1. Note its URL is different than your "production" app service.
 However, there is no application there yet.
 Creating a slot does not carry over any deployed application.
-1. Now navigate over to DevOps and open the Release pipeline.
+1. Now navigate over to DevOps and begin editing the Release pipeline's PROD stage.
 Select the "Deploy Azure App Service" task.
 Edit this task to deploy to the slot we just created.
 Your Resource Group and Slot selections should be available in the drop down lists.
 Be sure to Save your changes.
 1. Now create a Release and Deploy both the DEV and PROD stages.
 1. Make a GET request to the staging URL and observe that the deployment succeeded.
 1. Make a GET request to the production URL and observe it is still online.

+// fix this!

  | Step 1 | Step 2 | Step 3 |
  | --- | --- | --- |